HumanCellAtlas/data-portal-content/content/learn/userguides/data-processing-pipelines/optimus-prime-workflow.md

 ## Optimus Modules Summary

-Here we describe the modules of Optimus Prime; feel free to review [the code](https://github.com/HumanCellAtlas/skylab/blob/master/pipelines/optimus/Optimus.wdl), which is available from Github.
+Here we describe the modules of Optimus Prime; feel free to review [the code](https://github.com/HumanCellAtlas/skylab/blob/master/pipelines/optimus/Optimus.wdl), available from Github.

 In total, the workflow corrects cell barcodes and Unique Molecular Identifiers (UMIs), aligns reads, marks duplicates, and returns data as alignments in BAM file format and as counts in sparse matrix exchange format.
 Input data is augmented with QC metrics derived during the processing steps.
 Rather than remove reads determined by the pipeline to be of lesser quality, all reads are kept with their associated QC metrics and incorporated into the output files.
 Thus, for example, reads that do not align with genes are not removed.
 This design, which differs from many pipelines currently available, enables use of the entire dataset by those who may want to use alternative filtering or leverage the data for methodological development associated with the data processing.